Realm Profiling

 - Then, the

-method can be used to obtain the results of performance metrics requested by theadd_measurement
+get_measurementmethod can be used to obtain the results of performance metrics requested by theadd_measurementmethod described in the previous section.

 ProfilingMeasurements::OperationTimeline timeline;